 ViCo oral proceedings – our experience

 Our ViCo experience before the examining divisions is extensive and we have been conducting such oral proceedings by video conference for many years.
-We have also successfully taken part in the EPO’s pilot ViCo project before the opposition divisions, and represented clients by video conference before the Boards of Appeal in both examination-appeal and opposition-appeal cases.
+We have also successfully taken part in over 300 ViCo oppositions during the EPO’s pilot ViCo project before the opposition divisions, and represented clients by video conference before the Boards of Appeal in both examination-appeal and opposition-appeal cases.

 We have easily accessible and dedicated video conferencing facilities (ViCo-suites) in our offices.
 In addition, all of our qualified patent attorneys have the relevant IT equipment to enable them to conduct a ViCo hearing while working from home.
 Using trusted IT and internal procedures and processes, we are able to communicate effectively with EPO officials and set up confidential “real-time” communication channels with clients.

-The EPO uses Skype for Business or Zoom to host oral proceedings.
-Both are compatible with Windows, Mac, iOS, and Android and available for download at no cost from the respective app websites.
-Zoom is intended for use in opposition and appeal proceedings.
+The EPO uses Zoom to host oral proceedings which is compatible with Windows, Mac, iOS, and Android and available for download at no cost from the Zoom website.

 Typical proceedings – what to expect

 Prior to the date of the oral proceedings, the EPO requests confirmation of contact details for the representative and other attendee(s) including a contact email address.
-A calendar invitation is then issued to the attendee(s) including the Skype for Business or Zoom link.
+A calendar invitation is then issued to the attendee(s) including the Zoom link.

 At the scheduled start-time for the oral proceedings, all attendees should join the virtual meeting room via the link in the calendar invitation.